rmnavr/wy/README.md

 Wy offers parentheses-less syntax for [hy lang](https://github.com/hylang/hy) by usage of indents and set of special symbols.

-Wy does not change anything about hy rather than removing parentheses.

 Example code in wy:

 ```hy